The easiest way to cook bacon.

-Your days of hovering over a grease-spitting skillet are over.
-There’s a much easier way to cook bacon, and it’s so simple you’ll wonder if it really works.
+Instead of wrangling a grease-spitting skillet, here's a much cleaner and easier way to cook bacon — and it's so simple you'll wonder if it really works.
 (Spoiler alert: It does.)

-- Cook a whole pound of bacon at one time in just minutes
+- You can cook a whole pound of bacon at one time in just minutes.

-- Baking makes it possible to make candied bacon
+- Baking bacon makes it possible to make candied bacon.

 How to Cook Bacon in the Oven